azmiozgen/advanced_physics_lab/Nielsen_ann_summary_ch1_v1.0.md

 To make these ideas more precise, stochastic gradient descent works by **randomly picking out a small number** $ m $ **of randomly chosen training inputs.** We'll label those random training inputs $ X_1, X_2,…, X_m $ and refer to them as a ***mini-batch.***

-It's much **easier to sample a small mini-batch than it is to apply gradient descent to the full batch.** For example, if we have a training set of size n=60,000, as in MNIST, and choose a mini-batch size of (say) m=10, this means we'll get a factor of **6,000 speedup** in estimating the gradient!
+It's much **easier to sample a small mini-batch than it is to apply gradient descent to the full batch.** For example, if we have a training set of size $ n = 60,000 $, as in MNIST, and choose a mini-batch size of (say) $ m = 10 $, this means we'll get a factor of **6,000 speedup** in estimating the gradient!
 Of course, the estimate won't be perfect - there will be statistical fluctuations - but it doesn't need to be perfect: all we really care about is moving in a general direction that will help decrease C, and that means we don't need an exact computation of the gradient.
 In practice, **stochastic gradient descent is a commonly used and powerful technique for learning in neural networks.**